-The Law Offices of Joshua L. Goldstein are pleased to announce that we have chosen Zulma Munoz as the 2015 winner of our Boston Immigration Law Scholarship!
+The Goldstein Immigration Lawyers are pleased to announce that we have chosen Zulma Munoz as the 2015 winner of our Boston Immigration Law Scholarship!
 We were overwhelmed by the excellent applications we received for the scholarship, all of which evoked the struggles and challenges of the immigrant experience.
 Over 150 deserving students applied!

 Ms. Munoz is the child of Mexican immigrants and was born in Oakland, California.
 She graduated from the University of California Berkeley in 2012 with a Bachelors of Arts in Sociology.
 She will be attending University of San Francisco School of Law in the fall of 2015.